DRMRK/Machine_Learning-/stack_overflow_solutions/README.md

 ##### src_fasttext:
  Here I use fasttext embedding vectors.
 I clean the text and use the embeddings for each word in a sentence and average them togther to get the sentences embeddings.

+##### LSTM_src:
+Here I use fasttext embedding vectors after cleanign the data same way as in src_fastext.
+Then I use a LSTM network.